 Mount Nyiragongo is a giant stratovolcano.
 Most of the mountain is covered with tropical forest but closer to its summit instead of a forest come shrubs and then – alpine meadows.
 And then to the eyes of a visitor opens a grand view into the giant crater.

 The crater of Nyiragongo is some 1.2 – 1.3 km wide and very deep.
 It has two lava benches – two floors.
 The upper bench is at the height of some 3,175 m, some 300 m below the summit.
 The lower step is at the height of approximately 2,975 m, some 500 m below the summit.
-This lower step contains a rare natural phenomenon – nearly permanent lava lake.
+This lower step contains a rare natural phenomenon – a nearly permanent lava lake.

 This lake is constantly changing.
 At some moments it rises, flooding the lower bench and then also the upper bench.
 Such floods of molten stone happened in January 1977, when the lake rose to the level of some 3,250 m – then this hellish lake was some 600 m deep!

 This lava lake is fascinating – it seems to be alive, in a constant movement.
 Unusual natural phenomena have been observed here.
 Thus in 1982 (after the lava lake poured out from the crack on surrounding lands), the lake started to renovate itself… by mighty fountains of lava!
-This was the most spectacular process with two 5 – 10 m tall lava fountains at the bottom of the crater which soon increased to a huge, 150 m wide and up to 50 m high dome-fountain.
+This was the most spectacular process with two 5 – 10 m tall lava fountains at the bottom of the crater which soon increased to a huge, 150 m wide and up to 50 m high dome – fountain.

 Another phenomenon started around 2010: the lava lake rose above the crater floor but did not expand on the floor of the crater.
 The lake created a rim of hardened lava and rose above the floor of the crater as a unique bowl.
 Streams of glowing lava were flowing over this rim, providing unique, unforgettable sight.

-The lava lake has been here almost constantly since 1948 when the legendary vulcanologist Haroun Tazieff descended in the crater and proved its existence.
+The lava lake has been here almost constantly since 1948 when the legendary vulcanologist Haroun Tazieff descended into the crater and proved its existence.
 But we can be sure that it is considerably older because local people noticed the hellish glow of the lake in night skies well before this.
 And the lake continues to exist also in 2019.

 The black heart of Africa?

 Since the start of observations in 1882, the volcano had at least 34 eruptions.
-Sometimes these eruptions have continued for years, thus current eruption started in 2002 and lasts up to now (2019).
+Sometimes these eruptions have continued for years, thus the current eruption started in 2002 and lasts up to now (2019).

 Mount Nyiragongo definitely is not a common volcano and it is extremely dangerous in several ways.

 The worst danger has been the lava of this volcano.
 This is highly unusual, alkali-rich lava, consisting of melilite nephelinite.
 And this is treacherous, deadly lava.
-On the steep slopes of Nyiragongo, it may flow with a terrible speed: up to 60 km per hour (some sources state even 100 km/h)!
+On the steep slopes of Nyiragongo, it may flow at a terrible speed: up to 60 km per hour (some sources state even 100 km/h)!

-And Mount Nyiragongo loves to let it flow… Thus, in January 1977, when the lava lake reached its fantastic depth of 600 m, the rim of crater fractured and fearsome flood started.
+And Mount Nyiragongo loves to let it flow… Thus, in January 1977, when the lava lake reached its fantastic depth of 600 m, the rim of the crater fractured and a fearsome flood started.
 The whole lake gushed out in some 30 minutes, covering forests, villages and after 20 minutes reaching Goma city.
 Then it killed at least 70 people.

-In 2002 even more spectacular and destructive eruption took place – side of the volcano cracked again and 13 km (!) long fissure opened.
+In 2002 even more spectacular and destructive eruption took place – the side of the volcano cracked again and a 13 km (!) long fissure opened.
 The earth opened up to the outskirts of Goma city near Lake Kivu and lava gushed out from the fissure.
 Op to 1 km wide and 2 m thick stream of molten stone flew through Goma city, covering some 15% of the city.
-The stream of lava covered part of the runway of Goma airport and poured in Lake Kivu.
+The stream of lava covered part of the runway of Goma airport and poured into Lake Kivu.